deltachat/deltachat-pages/en/help.md

 ### Which standards are used for end-to-end encryption?

-[Autocrypt](https://autocrypt.org) is used for automatically establishing E2E-encryption with contacts.
+[Autocrypt](https://autocrypt.org) is used for automatically establishing E2E-encryption with contacts and group chats.
-Autocrypt uses a limited and safe subset of the OpenPGP standard.
+Autocrypt uses a limited and [secure subset of the OpenPGP standard](#openpgp-secure).

 [Secure-Join protocols](https://countermitm.readthedocs.io/en/latest/new.html)
 are used to implement [verified groups](#verifiedchats)